nicoalba/pyth-price-solana/README.md

 ## 5. Test the program

-It's time to build, then run the client (which prints onchain logs).
+It's time to build then run the client (which prints onchain logs).
 Run:

 ```bash
 cd client